A gradient flow approach to the Boltzmann equation: The collision distance

+with the convention that $\cW_B(\mu_0,\mu_1)=+\infty$ if the set over which the infimum is taken, is empty. \end{definition}

-\begin{remark} In the same way one could construct a (a priori smaller) distance on the full space $\cP(\R^d)$ by dropping the moments conditions and minimizing over $(\mu,\cU)\in\CE_1$ instead of $\CE^*_1$.
-We will not consider this possibility here. \end{remark}
+\begin{remark} In the same way one could construct an (a priori smaller) extended distance on the full space $\cP(\R^d)$ by dropping the moment constraint and minimize over $\CE_1$ instead of $\CE_1^{p,E}$.
+We will not explore this here.
+We stress that $\cW_{B}$ defined as above depends implicitly on the choice of $p$ and $E$. \end{remark}

 Let us give an equivalent characterization of the infimum in \eqref{eq:defmetric}.